 Some Covered Health Care Services require prior authorization.
-In general, Physicians and other health care professionals who participate in a Network are responsible for obtaining prior authorization.
-There are some Benefits, however, for which you are responsible for obtaining authorization before you receive the services.
-For detailed information on the Covered Health Care Services that require prior authorization, please refer to the Schedule of Benefits.
+Physicians and other health care professionals who participate in a Network are responsible for obtaining prior authorization.

 Pay Your Share

 You must meet any applicable deductible and pay a Copayment and/or Coinsurance for most Covered Health Care Services.
 These payments are due at the time of service or when billed by the Physician, provider or facility.
 Any applicable deductible, Copayment and Coinsurance amounts are listed in the Schedule of Benefits.
 You must also pay any amount that exceeds the Allowed Amount.